bloch-labs/bloch/README.md

 ```

 Swap `-Version latest` for any tag you want.
 The script downloads the Windows ZIP, verifies its checksum, installs `bloch.exe` into `%LOCALAPPDATA%\Programs\Bloch` by default, and adds that directory to your user `PATH` (opens in new shells).
+You can self-update later with `bloch --update`; major version jumps prompt for confirmation and show the changelog link.

 ### Build from source